-By combining Ramanujan’s alternative bases, moduli interpretations for modular curves, and the modularity of CM elliptic curves over real quadratic fields, we obtain explicitly special $L$-values of the associated weight three Hecke eigenforms in terms of hypergeometric evaluations.
-In particular, these values can be expressed in terms of the Chowla-Selberg periods \cite{ChowlaSelberg, Zagier-modularform}.
-See also, for example, \cite{Ito-Jacobi, mccarthy-period, Otsubo-HeckeL, ENRosenK1, Zudilin-arithmetic, Zudilin-periods} for relevant discussions.
-Our results built on earlier work \cite{SRiM, damerell1, damerell2, LLL-low, mccarthy-period} and are summarized below.
+By combining Ramanujan’s alternative bases, moduli interpretations for modular curves, the modularity of CM elliptic curves over real quadratic fields, and the relation between $ \widetilde{E}_d(z)$ and $ \widetilde{E}_d(1-z)$, we obtain explicitly special $L$-values of the associated weight $3$ Hecke eigenforms in terms of hypergeometric evaluations.
+The geometric source of these forms suggests that their periods factor as norms of CM periods, while the hypergeometric realization predicts expressions in terms of special hypergeometric values.
+Conceptually, the periods of the weight $3$ form coincides with a hypergeometric period, and Clausen formulas identify the tensor square with a rigid hypergeometric motive.
+Our result makes this relationship explicit and builds on earlier work \cite{SRiM, damerell1, damerell2, LLL-low}.
+It is explicitly stated below.
+See \cite[et al.]{Beukers, Beukers-MF, Ito-Jacobi, mccarthy-period, Otsubo-HeckeL, ENRosenK1, Zudilin-arithmetic, Zudilin-periods} for relevant discussions.